• Skip to primary navigation

 If the ambient temperature range is exceeded the vulnerable components could be active micro-electronic components which become unstable at high temperatures.
 The solder used to mount the electronic components might melt causing short circuits or an integral cable used to terminate the electrical connection could be compromised if the recommended ambient temperature limits are exceeded.

-High temperature protected pressure transducer products
+Featured high temperature protected pressure transducer products

-• 35X HTC High Temperature Digital Pressure Sensor (< 300 degC)
+• High Temperature Pressure Transmitters

 Primary Sidebar